prehire/dump-reader/README.md

 ## Using the built-in Web-Client
 1. Navigate to http://localhost:5050 in a web-browser to see the phpPgAdmin page.
+2. Log into the pgadmin: (These are NOT database credentials)
+* User: pgadmin4@pgadmin.org
+* Password: admin
 2. On the left navigation window click "Servers".
 You will be prompted for a password, input `password`

 Should you need, the full credentials are: